Mathematical economics: Discussions of validity

-Mathematical economics as a form of pure mathematics

-Considering mathematical economics, J.M.
-Keynes wrote in The General Theory:

-Defense of mathematical economics
+J.M.
+Keynes wrote in The General Theory that the assumption that factors were strictly independent was problematic and unrealistic given the interrelatedness of factors in the real world; this undermined much research in mathematical economics.

 In response to these criticisms, Paul Samuelson argued that mathematics is a language, repeating a thesis of Josiah Willard Gibbs.
-In economics, the language of mathematics is sometimes necessary for representing substantive problems.
+In economics, the language of mathematics is sometimes necessary to represent substantive problems.
 Moreover, mathematical economics has led to conceptual advances in economics.
 In particular, Samuelson gave the example of microeconomics, writing that "few people are ingenious enough to grasp [its] more complex parts... without resorting to the language of mathematics, while most ordinary individuals can do so fairly easily with the aid of mathematics."
+Robert M. Solow wrote that mathematical economics was the core "infrastructure" of contemporary economics, and a technical subject in its own right.